yetkind/LinuxHardeningCheatSheet/README.md

     *   [SANS Institute Website](https://www.sans.org/)
 *   **Linux Security Hardening Guides:** (Search for distro-specific guides, e.g., "Ubuntu Linux Security Hardening Guide")

-This cheatsheet covers essential baseline hardening steps with actionable commands, it is basic so there are many things can be added for different purposes, Contributions welcome on GitHub!
+This cheat sheet covers essential baseline hardening steps with actionable commands, it is basic so there are many things can be added for different purposes, Contributions welcome on GitHub!
 Enjoy! - Yetkin